vishaltak/gitlab-development-kit/doc/howto/auto_devops/index.md

       - The `GitLab - ASA - QA Tunnel` group in Okta to provision your account on the server for SSH access.
 1. Install the [Okta ASA client](https://help.okta.com/en/prod/Content/Topics/Adv_Server_Access/docs/sft.htm)
    on your workstation.
-After software installation, it will ask you to "enroll" your client (which will open a browser):
+After software installation, it asks you to "enroll" your client (which opens a browser):
    1. To enroll your client, either:
       - Run `sft enroll --team gitlab-poc` on the command line.
       - Run `sft enroll` and enter the team name yourself (enter `gitlab-poc`).